ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 val l : colour list = [Red; Blue; RGB (30, 255, 154)]
 ```

-Data types may be polymorphic and recursive too.
+Data types may be polymorphic and recursive, too.
 Here is an OCaml data type for
 a binary tree carrying any kind of data:

 ```ocaml